bblais/bblais.github.io-src/content/articles/religion/Bayes and Than's argument.md

 ## Alternative models

-It is annoying that Christian apologist always (note: I'd love to see an exception) pull out the least charitably alternative explanations of the Biblical data, and [Than] is no exception.
+It is annoying that Christian apologists always [^1] pull out the least charitable alternative explanations of the Biblical data, and [Than] is no exception.
 He comments on hallucination, theft, and legend only.
 At least he doesn't bother critiquing the swoon theory, which no modern skeptic has ever suggested.
 What he doesn't do is look at specific alternatives and their explanatory value on the Biblical data, such as [James Fodor's RHBS model](https://youtu.be/K2JNoRdyaek?si=JhUkPIFuWPSoR-Ym&t=1330), [Paulogia]'s [Minimal Witnesses model](https://youtu.be/Isnl9A50ySY?si=vGwHi8_8lZL0xvgN), and [Kamil Gregor's Pareidolia](https://www.youtube.com/live/RlFpKNCne30?si=O3p4KVae8fT-nRIB&t=277) model.
 I find this problematic, because it is easy to argue against the hallucination if you assume that the Biblical texts are mostly reliable and they say that 500 people saw Jesus after 3 days, but this ends up being a strawman.
 So our problem now becomes,

 $$
 \begin{align}